 Although the seed might survive if planted on dry soil, most of the bacteria will die before the seed germinates, resulting in poor forage production.

 Today many clovers can be purchased preinoculated.
 Preinoculated seeds will have a lime coating that sticks to the seed.
 Unfortunately the bacteria will not remain alive for long periods of time like this.
 That is why buying preinoculated seed off the shelf can sometimes be an exercise in frustration.
 Fresh seed should be stored in a cool location until planted.
 Can you trust your local hardware store to have always properly stored the seed???
 And how long has it been on the shelf???

-Next seed should be evenly broadcast over the food plot.
+When planting seeds should be evenly broadcast over the food plot.
 After seeding, cover the broadcast seed by lightly harrowing.
-Clover seed is very small.
-So care should be taken to ensure that it isn't planted to deeply.
-Cover 1/8 to 1/4 inch only to ensure that seed is not covered by more than 1/2 inch of soil.
+Clover seed are very small so care should be taken to ensure that it isn't planted to deeply.
+Cover 1/8 to 1/4 inch only to ensure that the seeds are not covered by more than a 1/2 inch of soil.
 A culti-packer can now be used to insure seed to soil contact.

 Some hunting clubs will even bypass the harrowing and go straight to the culti-pack.
 Adequate soil moister and rain is more critical if done this way.